marvin-jens/find_circ/README.md

   - **v2** : (*under development*): produce multiple anchor lengths to potentially yield more junctions with unique anchor mappings.

-### License ###

-For non-commercial purposes the code is released under the General Public License (version 3).
-See the file LICENSE for more detail.
-If you are interested in commercial use of this software contact the authors.

 ### Prerequisites ###